differentpla-net/differentpla-net.github.io/_posts/2004/2004-03-31-ctreectrl-trackpopupmenu-and-ccmdtarget.md

 ---
 Some twisted code showing how to combine MFC's `CTreeCtrl`, `CCmdTarget` and `TrackPopupMenu`.

 Let's assume that you want to allow your users to get a context menu when they right-click on a tree control.
 The first part is simple.
-You can subclass the control (which is easy in MFC) and handle WM_CONTEXTMENU.
-Alternatively, if you don't want to subclass the control, you can handle the NM_RCLICK notification that you'll receive from the tree control:
+You can subclass the control (which is easy in MFC) and handle `WM_CONTEXTMENU`.
+Alternatively, if you don't want to subclass the control, you can handle the `NM_RCLICK` notification that you'll receive from the tree
+control:

 ## Handling a right-click on the tree background